Publication Date: September 21, 2013.

 - Relationship build-up.
 The romance in this book feels completely genuine.
 There is no instant love that you see in a lot of books.
 Sure the attraction is there from the start but the main characters actually get to know each other and become friends, best friends actually, before anything else happens.
 It is a slow burn book but it’s so worth it.

 - Banter, insults, and wit.
 From the very first start, this book is funny, it’s real and it’s incredible.
 Jade and Garret insult each other (it sounds awful but trust me it’s the best), and they tease each other and they’re both so incredibly competitive.
 It brings a lot to their relationship.

 - Suspense.
-It’s real, behind the love story there’s an actual story closely connected to the characters that shows you how wealthy, influential and political families in the US can get away with anything.
+It’s real, behind the love story there’s an actual story closely connected to the characters that show you how wealthy, influential and political families in the US can get away with anything.
 Secrets, blackmail and breaking the law without consequence are all things that make this book what it is.
 However, it should be noted that this storyline is only secondary but oh so exciting.

 - The setting.
 I love that this book is set at a small elite college where everyone knows everyone except for the newcomer Jade.
-It adds to sense of them belonging to two different worlds that later on collide.
+It adds to the sense of them belonging to two different worlds that later on collide.
 I also love that this book shows and reflects over different aspects of college culture such as parties, prejudice, alcohol consumption and sports.
-All of which make this book more amazing.
+All of which makes this book more amazing.

 - Real life issues.
 In this book there is the loss of a parent, growing up with an addicted parent and how this affects us as grown adults.
-Choosing You shows us how two people from two complete different backgrounds still can have a lot of things in common.
+Choosing You shows us how two people from two completely different backgrounds still can have a lot of things in common.

 There is so much more to this book than what I have mentioned above but in the end, there is really only one thing I have left to say, read Choosing You, you will not regret it!
 It should also be noted that Choosing You is free right now at Amazon, so if I were you I’d grab it right away because who says no to a freebie.